 Washington Prenatal-to-Three Coalition

-To that end, the Coalition convenes prenatal-to-three advocates and parent leaders across the state to:
+To that end, the Coalition convenes a growing network of providers, advocates, and leaders to:

-The Coalition identifies goals and strategies across four key areas of work to make sure pregnant people and families with children under 3 have the resources and support they need when they need it.
+The Coalition identifies goals and strategies across four key areas of work to progress through committees, workgroups, and special projects.

 Those four areas are: